web3/web3.js/packages/web3-utils/README.md

 This is a sub-package of [web3.js][repo].

-`web3-utils` This contains useful utility functions for Dapp developers.
+`web3-utils` contains useful utility functions for DApp developers.

 ## Installation

-You can install the package either using [NPM](https://www.npmjs.com/package/web3-utils) or using [Yarn](https://yarnpkg.com/package/web3-utils)
+You can install the package either using [NPM](https://www.npmjs.com/package/web3-utils) or [Yarn](https://yarnpkg.com/package/web3-utils).

 ### Using NPM